Campus Improvement Plan

 Lever 3: Positive School Culture, Lever 5: Effective Instruction

-Strategy 2: Provide family education, engagement, and empowerment opportunities that address the needs of all families including, but not limited to, families of students with disabilities, English Language Learners, Homeless, Economically Disadvantaged, and all minority students and under-represented groups.
+Strategy 2: Provide a Communities in Schools Liaison in order to support family education, engagement, and empowerment opportunities that address the needs of all families including but not limited to families of students with disabilities, English Language Learners, Homeless, Economically Disadvantaged, and all minority students and under- represented groups.

 Strategy's Expected Result/Impact: Families as partners supporting the academic growth and development of Every Child.